Transgender persons and transsexuals:

 Terminology used to refer to transgender persons:

-Transgender persons were typically identified as being of one gender at birth, but now have a different gender identity.
+Transgender persons were typically identified as being of one gender at birth, but who has a different gender identity later in life.
 Most now regard themselves as being of the gender opposite their birth-identified gender.
 A minority view themselves as having no gender, having a gender intermediate between male and female, or alternating over time between male and female.
 About six of every thousand adults (0.6%) are a transgender person.
+They total about 4 million people worldwide.

 The word "transgender" is an adjective, not a noun or verb.
 So, there are transgender women, transgender men, transgender issues, etc. A group of transgender persons are not referred to as "transgenders" or "transgendered."
 The abbreviation "trans" is often used, as in "trans woman" or "trans man."